 Select the Acronis Backup & Recovery 11 Storage Node that will manage the vault.
+You may need to enter access credentials for the storage node.

 Deduplication

 [Optional] Select whether to enable archive deduplication in the vault.
 Deduplication minimizes storage space taken by the archives and backup traffic.
 It reduces the size of archives in the vault by eliminating redundant data such as duplicate files or disk blocks.